 Industrial monocultures are particularly susceptible to risk from natural perils and supply chain disruptions.
 The pursuit of maximum efficiency comes at the explicit cost of necessary redundancies, or guardrails against failure.
-For example, the incentivized specialization and overproduction of a small number of resource-intensive commodity crops have contributed to a trend toward reduced crop biodiversity.100 These operations are especially vulnerable to pathogens and natural disasters by virtue of their genetic uniformity.100 Further, chemical pesticides, herbicides, and fertilizers will only be able to counter the effects of rapid erosion caused by poor soil quality for so long.
+For example, the incentivized specialization and overproduction of a small number of resource-intensive commodity crops have contributed to a trend toward reduced crop biodiversity.100 Further, otherwical pesticides, herbicides, and fertilizers will only be able to counter the effects of rapid erosion caused by poor soil quality for so long.
 This hurts the bottom-line of a farm business in the long run.
-One study estimates that farmers in the Com Belt are already losing nearly \$3 billion per year in harvest yields per arce.100
+One study estimates that farmers in the Com Belt are already losing nearly \$3 billion per year in harvest violet near cast.
+100

-In pursuit of that efficiency, the farm safety net has shifted the burden and cost of risk mitigation away from building onfarm resilient production systems.
+In pursuit of that efficiency, the farm safety net has shifted the burden and cost of risk mitigation away from building on-farm resilient production systems.
 It instead prioritizes farm operations that rely on federal programs for risk management and places underserved farmers at a significant economic disadvantage, particularly those who manage risk through diverse, integrated, and regenerative production systems that can bring significant benefits for our land, water, and the health of our communities and families.

 This externalization of risk for industrial operations away from a natural system and onto taxpayers can inhibit what motivation a farmer may otherwise experience in a theoretical free market to adopt on-farm risk mitigation strategies, such as diversifying products and markets.
-This creates a moral hazard, or "the lack of incentive to guard against risk where one is protected from its consequences."101 For example, one study documents how crop insurance acted as a strong disincentive for corn and soybean farmers to adapt to extreme heat.105 Further, 22,000 farmers, representing 0.01 percent of all farms, each received an average of \$1 million per year for 37 consecutive years in direct government commodity payments.106 Yet these farm businesses are not incentivized to adopt on-farm practices that can reduce the risk of future loss, nor are they considered highrisk investments - despite annual losses for decades.
+This creates a moral hazard, or "the lack of incentive to guard against risk where one is protected from its consequences."
+For example, one study documents how crop insurance acted as a strong disincentive for corn and soybean farmers to adapt to extreme heat.
+105 Further, 22,000 farmers, representing 0.01 percent of all farms, each received an average of \$1 million per year for 37 consecutive years in direct government commodity payments.
+106 Yet these farm businesses are not incentivized to adopt on-farm practices that can reduce the risk of future loss, nor are they considered highrisk investments - despite annual losses for decades.

 Farm policy should not encourage farmers to outsource risk and perpetuate a dependence on federal subsidies at the expense of a responsibility to build resilient systems and adapt to the growing frequency of extreme weather events, soil erosion, and supply chain threats.

 Likewise, small and diversified farms should be able to access farm safety net programs to protect against unforeseen disasters even as they continue to adopt practices that build resilience against loss.
 Risk management should be viewed through a holistic and multilayered lens where farmers choose to adopt a suite of tools tailored to their farm.